Icinga/icinga2/doc/2-getting-started.md

     /**
      * The features-available directory contains a number of configuration
      * files for features which can be enabled and disabled using the
+     * icinga2 feature enable / icinga2 feature disable CLI commands.
-     * icinga2-enable-feature / icinga2-disable-feature tools.
-These two tools work by creating
+     * These commands work by creating and removing symbolic links in
-     * and removing symbolic links in the features-enabled directory.
+     * the features-enabled directory.
      */
     include "features-enabled/*.conf"

-This `include` directive takes care of including the configuration files for all the features which have been enabled with `icinga2-enable-feature`.
+This `include` directive takes care of including the configuration files for all the features which have been enabled with `icinga2 feature enable`.
 See [Enabling/Disabling Features](#features) for more details.

     /**